Werkov/Werkov.github.io/_posts/2016-09-06-bajecny-svet.md

   - digital continuity
     - how to oversome limited lifespan of digital signatures
     - periodical re-signing of the documents
-    - trusted entity (TODO notář)
+    - trusted entity (notary)
   - what is identity
-    - person can't be identified by certificate itself (it'd be easy to steal the identity, thus the private key)
+    - person can't be identified by certificate itself (it'd be easy to steal the identity, thus the separate private key)
     - problem is matching certificates and real persons since *name + surname* isn't universally unique
-      - you can't put birth identifier (*rodné číslo*) into the public certificates in the Czech Republic (OTOH Slovakian certificates contains such a unique identifier)
+      - you can't put birth identifier (*rodné číslo*) into the public certificates in the Czech Republic (OTOH Slovakian certificates contain such a unique identifier)
   - ISO norms
     - those paid overengineered standards (e.g. for signing PDFs, XMLs (office documents) etc.)